 - When does the Ride start?
-10am for the timed ride to the ghost town of Independence, 10:10am for e-bikes, and 10:15 for the recreational ride to Weller.
+10am for the timed ride to the ghost town of Independence, 10:15am for e-bikes, and immediately after for recreational riders to Weller.

 - Where is the shuttle?
 The shuttle starts at 8:15 at the pullout across from Difficult Campground approximately two miles below the start line.
 The last shuttle leaves at 9:45am.

 - What is the Ride route?
 The start is at the winter closure gate five miles east of Aspen on Highway 82.
 If you enter Aspen from the west and stay on Highway 82, you can’t miss it.
 There will be two finish lines: The first at Weller Lake turnout, just over two miles from the starting line, for families and recreational riders, and the second at the Independence ghost town site ten miles from the start (climbing 2,300 feet, ending at an elevation of 10,800 feet).

 - Where do I pick up my Ride packet containing my number plate, information and schwag?
 Ride packets will be available in the lobby of the Limelight Hotel on Friday, May 18 between10am-7pm.
 You may also pick up packets on Saturday morning prior to the Ride start.

 - Where is parking available?
 Only very limited parking is available at the start line and along Highway 82.
 We recommend carpooling, parking across from Difficult Campground 3.5 miles east of Aspen and taking the free shuttle van from there (runs from 8:15am-9:45am.), or parking in Aspen and riding your bike to the start line.

 - When does the race end?
 The course sweep will start at 1:00pm.
 We try to have everyone off the course by 1:30pm.

 - When does registration close?
 9:00am for riders going to Independence and 10:00am for those going to Weller or riding e-bikes.